Avaiga/taipy-doc/docs/manuals/studio/config/index.md

 - Data Notes: holds the list of
     [Data Node configurations](../core/config/data-node-config.md) defined
     in the selected configuration file.<br/>
-    The user can select a Data Node configuration in this list, to access all its properties in the Details section (see below).
+    The user can select a Data Node configuration in this list to access all its properties in the Details section (see below).
 - Tasks: holds the list of
     [Task configurations](../core/config/task-config.md) defined